homermultitext/hmt-authlists/README.md

 # `hmt-authlists`

-This repository hosts CITE Collections defining authority lists for the Homer Multitext project.

-Collections are cataloged in [CEX format](https://github.com/cite-architecture/citedx) in the file [catalog/catalog.cex](catalog/catalog.cex).
+This repository hosts CITE Collections in [CEX format](https://github.com/cite-architecture/citedx) defining authority lists for the Homer Multitext project.
+Collections are cataloged in CEX files in the `catalog` directory; datasets are in files in the `data` directory.

-For each collection, a file in the [data](data) directory has the contents in a `cex` file.

 ## For users

 If you need a new identifier added to one of the authority lists, please create a new issue ([the large green button on this page](https://github.com/homermultitext/hmt-authlists/issues)), using one of the preformatted templates.